BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-unittesting.md

 ... as this will merge the `String` variables `a` and `b` into a single location in memory (so the `==` operator will seem to pass these tests).

+#### Hint: Testing Floating Point Return Values

+If you are testing a function that returns a floating point value, you might not be able to check that value exactly due to rounding errors.
+We don't want to fail our test because of that, since the returned value would be essentially correct.
+The `assertEquals` function has an extra third parameter when the return value is a floating point.
+That value is the tolerance.
+You can put a number in there like `0.01` which will check that the returned value is "equal to" your test value, but within that tolerance.
+This will help you avoid failing tests due to rounding errors.
+In practice, very small values for the tolerance are fine, since these rounding errors are very small.

 ## Extra Credit (10%): New Code Samples
 Do you have a code sample that you've written that you are willing to add to this lab project?
 In your README, include the function that doesn't work correctly and a description of the bug, and we might share it (anonymously) in this lab for others to explore!